 Francine is a designer and academic with extensive experience of higher education both as a teacher and at senior management level.
 She is responsible for the College including all programmes of study, short courses, research, library and collections, student support and academic quality assurance.

-Ian ensures all our visitors are well cared for in every aspect of their visit and is responsible for the care and upkeep of our historic buildings.
+Ian ensures all our students and visitors are well cared for in every aspect of their visit and is responsible for the care and upkeep of our historic buildings and gardens.

 The College is privileged to be on a site of historic significance, both in relation to the heritage of the West Dean Estate and its more recent associations with the life and work of its founder Edward James.